 The issue was discovered with firmware v6.2.0.
 The problematic state machine behavior was confirmed for previous firmware versions v6.0.0 and v4.0.0 as well.
 Looking at the patch history of the recovery logic, I think it is plausible that most or all recent firmware versions are similarly affected in terms of the general logic bug.

-Note: not all firmware versions in questions have U2F capabilities enabled and WebUSB is unavailable for older firmware versions.
+Note: not all firmware versions in question have U2F capabilities enabled and WebUSB is unavailable for older firmware versions.